StrawhatRA/Amazon_Web_Scraper/README.md

 The script opens up the browser and amazon.ca.
 The script will then run a search based on the provided keyword and then downloads: product name, unique ID, Price, Rating, number of ratings, product link, image and image link into a spreadsheet.

-## Please note that the search results may provide adult content.
+## Please note that the search results as is may provide adult content.